How debts and double-dealing sparked Japan-China islets row

 The islands, known as the Senkaku in Japan, are also claimed by China, where they are known as the Diaoyu and deemed part of its national territory for centuries.

-Their $25.5 million (16.0 million pounds) sale sent tension soaring between Tokyo and Beijing.
+Their $25.5 million sale sent tension soaring between Tokyo and Beijing.
 Seen in Beijing as a nationalisation of private property, it sparked violent protests and a boycott of Japanese goods.
 Chinese ships were dispatched to patrol disputed waters.

 Participants close to the deal describe how a property magnate with heavy debts clinched a deal he had sought with the government for at least six years by playing it off against a fiery nationalist - Tokyo's then-governor, Shintaro Ishihara.